-Furthermore, we see that those ecclesiastical, professional scribes who have translated the New Testament did not honor the act of offering to the Supreme Being, and thus did not properly translate these scriptures.
+Furthermore, we see that those professional sectarian scribes who have translated the New Testament did not honor the act of offering to the Supreme Being, and thus did not properly translate these scriptures.

-Nor have they followed Jesus' instructions and example to offer ones food and other gifts to the Supreme Being.
-Instead of practicing this, these ecclesiastical institutions and their teachers have created their own brand of worship - one that worships God's representative as God.
+Nor have they followed Jesus' instructions and example to offer one's food and other gifts to the Supreme Being.
+Instead of practicing this, the Pauline institutions and their teachers created their own brand of worship - one that worships God's representative as God - forgetting God Himself.

 When a person offers something to God - such as food before it is eaten - we are reaching out to the Supreme Being.
 We are extending a request to have a relationship with Him.

 This is what people do when they want to have a relationship with someone: They offer that person a gift.